weesvisje/docs/docs/advanced/manual-network-transport-configuration.md

 </TabItem>
 </Tabs>

 Incoming connections from other Ditto instances will be able to connect only if the port is accessible.
-Depending on your deployment _be sure to check that external connections can reach the port that you have specified in your `DittoTransportConfig`.
+Depending on your deployment _be sure to check that external connections can reach the port_ that you have specified in your configuration.
 You may need to set up port forwarding if external ports map differently to your host.

 ## Explicitly enabling Peer to Peer Connections